 You might find your magical place, either the tavern in Agios Antonios watching the sunset, or the vibrant Eristos beach where free campers love it, or the monastery Agios Panteleimonas or even the – I don’t’ have any words to describe it – the stunning bar in the abandoned village of Mikro Chorio!

-Note that the island is the first energy-efficient island in Greece!
-On the island, an innovative hybrid system using solar and wind energy is being developed and operated and through a battery, storage system will cover the electricity needs of the residents of the village of Livadia (~500 residents)!
+Note that the island is the first energy-efficient island in Greece.
+On the island, an innovative hybrid system using solar and wind energy is being developed and operated and through a battery, a storage system will cover the electricity needs of the residents of the village of Livadia (~500 residents).

 When you should visit Tilos island and how many days should you spend there?

 Tilos is a very small island and mainly August is a quite busy month.
 So, any other month would be quite nice.

 If you want just to get an idea of the island you can visit it on a daily trip, but then 2-3 days would be ok.
 As I said, it is not an island that you need to discover, but an island that you can totally relax and feel your own energy.
 Not sure if this makes sense, but I cannot explain it better!